-Most Oregon businesses that ship by rail, whether located on a major railroad or short line, have access to only one of the state's two interstate railroads.
+Most Oregon businesses that ship by rail, whether on a major railroad or short line, have access to only one of the state's two interstate railroads.
 This lack of competition is of concern to shippers and the short lines.

 A 2004 study commissioned by the Port of Portland, Freight Rail and the Oregon Economy, indicates that although the rail industry is stable, productive, and competitive enough to increase business, railroads are not in the financial position to increase capacity quickly due to the industry's capital-intensive nature.
 On average, railroads reinvest 18 percent of revenues back into improvements.
 With reasonable economic growth, freight volume is expected to double in the next 20 years.
-If railroads are not able to maintain their current share of that increase, the study notes, additional tonnage will travel by truck, increasing public-sector costs for highways and private-sector costs for transportation.
+The study notes that if railroads are not able to maintain their current share of that increase, additional tonnage will travel by truck, increasing public-sector costs for highways and private-sector transportation costs.